-- Catastrophe reinsurance providing protection against the risk of natural hazard events (e.g. earthquake, windstorm); - Reinsurance of most of the Company's legacy UK latent claims reserves; - Reinsurance of the legacy London Market claims reserves of the Company's subsidiary undertaking, Ocean Marine; - Reinsurance of longevity risk on the Company's bodily injury claims settled as PPOs; - The 50% quota share reinsurance agreement between the Company and the Group's internal reinsurance vehicle, AllL and the 25% quota share reinsurance agreement between ACI and AllL.
+- Catastrophe reinsurance provides protection against an accumulation of two or more losses from a single qualifying event (e.g. earthquake, windstorm); - Reinsurance of most of the Company's legacy UK latent claims reserves; - Reinsurance of the legacy London Market claims reserves of the Company's subsidiary undertaking, Ocean Marine; - Reinsurance of longevity risk on the Company's bodily injury claims settled as PPO; - The 50% quota share reinsurance agreement between the Company and the Group's internal reinsurance vehicle, AIIL and the 25% quota share reinsurance agreement between ACI and AIIL.
 Further details are provided in section C.3.2; - Reinsurance of specific flood risks to Flood Re Limited; - Reinsurance of terrorism risk to Pool Reinsurance Company Limited; - Casualty excess of loss reinsurance providing protection against the risk of large losses arising from motor liability or general liability insurance; and - Property excess of loss reinsurance providing protection against the risk of large losses arising from property insurance.